StevenLimCA/ezShareDownloader/README.md

 The project was born out of the need for a wireless method to download .wav files from a zoom recorder without having to remove the SDHC card after every performance.
 After researching available options in March 2023, such as Toshiba FlashAir and axGear Wireless SDHC card, it became clear that these solutions were either discontinued or had unfavorable reviews.
 Eventually, the ezShare wireless SDHC card was chosen, despite some limitations.

 One of the main challenges was that the ezShare SDHC card only supported ADHOC wireless functionality, which required constantly switching between the ezShare Wi-Fi SSID and home Wi-Fi SSID using a smartphone or Wi-Fi capable device to retrieve recorded performances.
-Furthermore, upon testing, I found that the wifi card interfered with the audio recording device so a SDHC Card extension cable was purchased to move the EZShare card away from the recording device, effectively preventing interference.This process proved to be inconvenient and time-consuming.
+This process proved to be inconvenient and time-consuming.

 To overcome these challenges, a Raspberry Pi 4 was utilized, taking advantage of its wired connection (eth0) to the home network and its wireless functionality (wlan0) to connect to the ezShare card.
 A Node.js app was then created to sync the files from the ezShare internal website to the Raspberry Pi, enabling easy access to the recordings through the home network.
+Furthermore, upon testing, I found that the wifi card interfered with the audio recording device so a SDHC Card extension cable was purchased to move the EZShare card away from the recording device, effectively preventing interference.

 The project's code and documentation can be found on this GitHub repository, providing a comprehensive solution for wireless recording and file management.